-FBI requests public assistance in search for missing girl, Isabel Shea Hicks
+FBI requests public assistance in search for endangered missing girl, Isabel Shea Hicks

 Lynch is described as a 5'10 white male, about 190 lbs. with brown hair, brown eyes and a beard.

-It's possible that Lynch is driving a light blue, almost silver, 2003 Toyota Matrix with Virginia tag: VEM-9071.
+It's possible that Lynch is driving a light blue, almost silver, 2003 Toyota Matrix.
+The rear passenger door handle is missing on the vehicle.
+He may be using the following Virginia tags: VEM-9071, UXW-3614, and/or a yellow "Don't Tread on Me" tag 2499UT.

 Investigators believe the two may be staying in wooded areas conducive to camping.